Polybutylene Pipes: Problems, Replacement Cost & What You Need to Know

 Get matched with companies for your specific needs

-If your home was built between 1978 and 1995, there's a real chance it contains polybutylene pipes — one of the most widely recognized plumbing defects in U.S. residential history.
+If your home was built between 1978 and 1995, there's a real chance it contains polybutylene pipes, one of the most widely recognized plumbing defects in U.S. residential history.
 These gray plastic pipes were once hailed as an affordable alternative to copper, but they degrade silently over time, leading to leaks, water damage, insurance complications, and home sale headaches.

 Key Pinch Points

-• Polybutylene pipes were installed in U.S. homes from 1978 to 1995
+• Polybutylene pipes were installed in 6 to 10 million U.S. homes from 1978 to 1995

-• Replacement typically costs $5,000–$16,000 depending on home size
+• 2026 PEX replacement typically costs $4,000 to $16,000 depending on size

 Find Trusted & Licensed Plumbers in Ohio